-I recently started publishing on Medium.
+At one point in my career, I was publishing on Medium.
 I’m not sure why, I still don’t really know what I’m doing but I figured, hey, the more places I have my writing, the better.
 Right?
-So, it’s there if you want to check it out.
+It didn’t last long but this is a lesson I learned on that journey.

 Poking around in my first post, I noticed a clapping button and when I hovered over it, it gave me a message, “You Cannot Applaud Your Own Story.”
 My first thought?